Kero Kero Bonito: History

 On 12 February 2018, the band released the single "Only Acting".
 It departs from the band's previous electronic sound with a darker, rock-influenced style.
 Later, on 20 February 2018, the band released the EP TOTEP.
 The EP included "Only Acting", and other songs following the rock-influenced style.

 On 13 April 2018, the band performed their first 'full band' show.
 This involved two extra members, James Rowland on electric guitar and Jennifer Walton on drums and sampler, as well as Lobban on drums and keyboards and Bulled on bass guitar.
 Rowland previously played guitar on TOTEP.
 This change in live line-up reflected their change in sound following the EP.

 On 8 May 2018, the band released the single, "Time Today", and announced their second studio album, Time 'n' Place, which was released on 1 October 2018.
 The album was sonically a significant departure from their previous studio album, and was inspired by radical changes in the band's personal lives following their tour cycle for their debut album.

-On 8 July 2019, the band uploaded "KKB Life" to YouTube, a vlog video recorded during the Time `n` Place era, announcing that a new era is starting.
-They announced a North America and Europe tour shortly after and released a new single "When the Fires Come" in September 2019.
+On 8 July 2019, the band uploaded "KKB Life" to YouTube, a vlog video recorded during the Time 'n' Place era, announcing that a new era is starting.
+They announced a North America and Europe tour shortly after and released the single "When the Fires Come" in September 2019.
 Later on in the month, before the tour started, they also released their fourth EP Civilisation I.

 In 2020, the band wrote and performed "It's Bugsnax!", the theme song for the video game Bugsnax, which was featured in its announcement trailer.

 In April 2021, Kero Kero Bonito released their fifth EP, Civilisation II.

-In September 2021, Kero Kero Bonito released "rom com 2021", a remix of Soccer Mommy's single "rom com 2004".
+In September 2021, Kero Kero Bonito released "Rom Com 2021", a remix of Soccer Mommy's single "Rom Com 2004".
 The song was released under the 23rd instalment of Adult Swim's Singles Series.

+In August 2023, the band released "Legendary", the official theme song for the Pokémon World Championships.